schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/faq.md

 ### <a name="schema-lint">What is SchemaCrawler Lint?</a>

 SchemaCrawler can analyze and [lint](http://en.wikipedia.org/wiki/Lint_(software)) your database schema design to find potential issues.
-SchemaCrawler Lint can be run using the `-command=lint` command-line option.
+SchemaCrawler Lint can be run using the `--command=lint` command-line option.
 _For more details, look at the [SchemaCrawler Lint](lint.html) page._

 ----------